gr0uch/simulacra/README.md

 document.body.appendChild(content)
 ```

 The DOM will update if any of the bound keys are assigned a different value, or if any `Array.prototype` methods on the value are invoked.
+Arrays and single values may be used interchangeably, the only difference is that Simulacra.js will iterate over array values.

 By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), a user-defined mutator function may be used for arbitrary element manipulation.
-If a mutator function for an input is not specified, it automatically receives an event listener which will update its own data when input is changed.

 The mutator function may be passed as the second argument to Simulacra.js, it has the signature (`node`, `value`, `previousValue`, `path`):

 - `node`: the local DOM node.
 - `value`: the value assigned to the key of the bound object.